-This is how I have described the book (which runs 99 pages in the PDF version):
+This is how I have described the book:

 Yoss was trying to get to Eamon’s house in Stony River by mountain bike when the driZzzle started.
 Before long an enormous, sky-darkening thunderhead cloud was moving in–from the bridge Yoss was cycling on a view of Lake Erie revealed an amazing continuum panorama–to the east the sunny day that everyone on the area had been until this 3 o’clock hour enjoying was still visible, slipping out of view so slowly while the stormy left side of the view seemed to advance faster always until–whooosh a wall of wind and heavy rain descended.
 Soak-through conditions led Yoss to shelter under the awning of a local cleaners.
 Actually it was more than an awning, more like an overhanging roof structural element that was held up by a column in the middle which allowed two different archway accesses to the double doors.
 One archway led to the parking lot of a nearby grocery store, the other to the sidewalk.
 Mists and spritzes of foggy water dabbed Yoss and his bike but he was at least spared the full brunt of the storm for now.
 It can’t possibly keep going at this rate for long, he thought.

 Eamon’s house was a typical cramped dwelling.
 So many baby boomer era houses with plenty of cramped rooms packed into small houses are dotted along the streets in western Cleveland and outwards.
 Stony River actually had plenty of bigger houses–some locals might have called Eamon’s place more of a west side kind of house–but that was because of the garish gazebo in the back.
 On the particular tradition of front porches, such a trademark Cleveland feature, Eamon’s house matched its neighbors in lacking a front porch.